nwjs-ffmpeg-prebuilt/nwjs-ffmpeg-prebuilt/BUILD_make.md

 ``/usr/lib/x86_64-linux-gnu/opera/libffmpeg.so``

-since Opera has strange internal `LD_PRELOAD` for default binary which blocks our custom performance optimization, or simply breaks video play back.
+since Opera has bug that `LD_PRELOAD` buldled `.so` binary which breaks ABI compability.